microsoft/vscode-docs/docs/cpp/config-msvc.md

 ## Troubleshooting

-### The term 'cl.exe' is not recognized as the name of a cmdlet, function, script file, or operable program.
+### The term 'cl.exe' is not recognized

-This error usually means you are running VS Code outside of a **Developer Command Prompt for Visual Studio** and VS Code doesn't know the path to the `cl.exe` compiler.
+If you see the error "The term 'cl.exe' is not recognized as the name of a cmdlet, function, script file, or operable program.", this usually means you are running VS Code outside of a **Developer Command Prompt for Visual Studio** and VS Code doesn't know the path to the `cl.exe` compiler.

 You can always check that you are running VS Code in the context of the Developer Command Prompt by opening a new Terminal (`kb(workbench.action.terminal.new)`) and typing 'cl' to verify `cl.exe` is available to VS Code.